mfaani/mfaani/content/posts/what-is-manifest-lock-file/index.md

 To be clear those two files always have to always match, it's just that there's a higher probability of things not matching when two engineers/macs are involved.
 Meaning one engineer has done `pod install` on their mac and has updated the `Podfile.lock` and now you have to do another `pod install` on your own mac.
 When you run `pod install` on your mac, it affects your `Manifest.lock`.

+## Why would the lock files not be in sync though?
+Only reason I can think of is, things go wrong during some merge conflict on the `Podfile` or `Podfile.lock`.

 ## How does Xcode check your lock files?

 Xcode adds a shell script into the Build Phases.